d1runberg/FarmNode/README.md

 ### Setting up the Intel Edison

+You will be interacting with your edison through a serial terminal, not programming it in Arduino.
+To get started, use this the SparkFun Getting Started Guide from [this point](https://learn.sparkfun.com/tutorials/edison-getting-started-guide?utm_source=Edison&utm_medium=button&utm_campaign=ProdPg&#setting-up-the-console) on.
+This should get you setup with using a serial console, updating the firmware on the edison, getting it connected to your local wifi (for development, we will put it in access point mode later).

+### Working with The Edison in the Console

+about getting started with the console... more to come.

 ### Installing FarmNode

 The FarmNode software can be installed through NPM on your Edison.
 To install FarmNode type the following.